OndrejKucera/knowledge_spark/SparkSQL.md

   - It is usefull for Dataset because otherwise you would need to transform data to RDD which is expensive.
   - **UDF** - Writing UDF for Spark SQL is simple.
 It is like regular function which is registred by using `sqlContect.udf().register("strlen", (s: String) => s.length())`
   - **UDAF** - Aggregate functions are bit more complicated.
 The `UserDefinedAggregateFunction` has to be extended.
 UDAF can be more performant compare to `mapGroups` on Dataset.

-### Query Optimizer
-  - Catalyst is the Spark SQL query optimizer.
-  - It takes query plan (logical plan) and transform it into an execution plan that Spark can run.
-  - Spark is able to apply optimalization on the logical plan and choose between multiple physical plan using a cost-based model.